akeneo/pim-community-standard/README.md

     $ cd pim-community-standard

-Install Akeneo PIM dependencies with Composer.
+### Install Akeneo PIM dependencies with Composer.

+Due to some Oro Platform limitation, you **must** create your database before launching composer.

+    $ php ../composer.phar install

 Note that using the "--prefer-dist" option can speed up the installation by looking into your local Composer cache.
-Don't forget to create your database before launching this script.

-    $ php ../composer.phar install

 Then initialize the application data with the provided install script: